 In Africa, our systems are less integrated than in the West, where a person submits their ID, and you know so much about them, even down to their academic transcripts.
 We must work with governments to ensure it’s easy for companies like Verified.Africa to get licenses to critical data like national IDs and bank transactions.
 This makes it easy to track fraud across the continent.

 How do you Acquire new customers safely as you expand to new markets?

 Understand the culture and logistics; we are not “one Africa”.
 You must market differently to different countries, as cultures and consumption habits differ.

-In Uganda, for example, people are impulse driven.
+In Uganda, for example, people are impulse-driven.
 They get excited by something new.
 So you have to know the best way to target them and get them to trust your product above others.
-It might require more than personal documentation (IDs & Bank statements) to effectively legitimise & verify that one truly qualifies to take on credit.
-There are a lot of missing data points in Africa needing to be centralised, which makes it challenging to trace and follow up on arrears from the defaulters.
+It might require more than personal documentation (IDs and bank statements) to effectively legitimise & verify that one truly qualifies to take on credit.
+There are a lot of missing data points in Africa that need to be centralised, which makes it challenging to trace and follow up on arrears from the defaulters.